BenAirola1/COEN-79/README.md

-# OO Projects
+# Object Oriented Projects
-This repository contains a number of my projects implemented using C++ (object oriented).
+This repository contains a number of my projects implemented using C++.